Vieques, Puerto Rico: Hurricane Maria and rebuilding efforts

 Puerto Rico was struck by Hurricane Maria on September 20, 2017, and the storm caused widespread devastation and a near-total shutdown of the island's tourism-based economy.
 The largest hotel on the island, The W, has not reopened since the storm, but most smaller hotels, bed and breakfasts, and Airbnb operators have resumed operations.

 As of December 2019, the Susana Centeno Hospital in Vieques had not been repaired and remained shuttered.
 Expectant mothers had to travel to the main island of Puerto Rico to give birth.
 People needing dialysis had to travel to the main island.
 In November 2018, a mobile dialysis machine was delivered to a temporary clinic.

 On January 21, 2020, the Federal Emergency Management Agency (FEMA) approved $39.5 million to help rebuild its only hospital after damage caused by Hurricane Maria.
 FEMA approved the funding after the Office of Management and Budget agreed to provide money to rebuild the Susan Centeno community health center based on its "replacement value."

 The family of Jaideliz Moreno Ventura, 13, whose 2020 death was blamed on the lack of a functioning hospital and lifesaving medical equipment in Vieques, is suing the government for violation of human and civil rights.
-Funds for rebuilding the hospital were approved two weeks after Jaideliz's death, but as of January 31, 2021, it has not been rebuilt.
+Funds for rebuilding the hospital were approved two weeks after Jaideliz's death.

-While Governor Pedro Pierluisi expected construction to begin on the hospital rebuild in 2022, it was delayed until 2023 with the holdup blamed on both construction complications on the island and further bureaucratic proceduress by FEMA.
+While Governor Pedro Pierluisi expected construction to begin on the hospital rebuild in 2022, it was delayed until 2023 with the holdup blamed on both construction complications on the island and further bureaucratic procedures by FEMA.
+As of November 2024, construction was not yet complete.

 Government

 Vieques is a municipio of Puerto Rico, translated as "municipality" and in this context roughly equivalent to "township".
-It is in the Puerto Rican electoral district of Carolina.
-Local government is under the leadership of a mayor, presently Junito Corcino.
+All municipalities in Puerto Rico are administered by a mayor, elected every four years.
+The current mayor of Vieques is José "Junito" Corcino Acevedo, of the New Progressive Party (PNP).
+He was first elected at the 2020 general elections.

-Vieques belongs to the Puerto Rico Senatorial district VIII, which is represented by two Senators.
-In 2012, Pedro A. Rodríguez and Luis Daniel Rivera were elected as District Senators.
+The city belongs to the Puerto Rico Senatorial district VIII, which is represented by two Senators.
+In 2024, Marissa Jiménez and Héctor Joaquín Sánchez Álvarez were elected as District Senators.

 Barrios

-Vieques is divided into eight (barrios), including the downtown barrio called Isabel Segunda.
+Vieques is divided into eight barrios, including the downtown barrio called Isabel Segunda.